suceur/Modeling-Earthquake-Damage/README.md

 Inputs: It loads the trained model from the file saved by train_model.py and the processed test data (which might also be preprocessed by data_preprocessing.py if it involves a separate test dataset).
 Purpose: The script uses the loaded model to make predictions on the test data.
 Outputs: The predictions are then formatted as required (e.g., for a competition submission or a report) and saved to a CSV file in the submission directory.

+Run the Scripts in the proper sequence:
+Navigate to the src directory  and run:
+**./run_pipeline.sh**